Relating auxiliary field formulations of $4d$ duality-invariant and $2d$ integrable field theories: Integrability in the two-dimensional -frame

 This is analogous to the self-duality condition \eqref{PDE_intro} mentioned in section \ref{sec:intro}, where the generic $4d$ electrodynamics Lagrangian function of $(S,P)$ has been replaced by a $2d$ sigma model Lagrangian depending on $(x_1,x_2)$.
 This fact was already observed in \cite{Borsato:2022tmu, Ferko:2023wyi, Babaei-Aghbolagh:2025uoz} and independently of the dimensionality, the Courant-Hilbert approach is once again the most general solution to equation \eqref{LaxPDE}.
 In the same spirit, the definition of the AFSM \eqref{L_AFSM} in \cite{Ferko:2024ali} allowed them to define the conserved current:

 The authors of \cite{Ferko:2024ali} have shown that one can use this current in place of the $\frak{J}$ defined from \eqref{current_x12} inside a Lax connection of the same form as \eqref{Lax_general}.
 Crucially, the structure of the auxiliary fields $v_\pm$ implies that \eqref{important_commutators} is satisfied when the auxiliary fields are on-shell.
 Hence the flatness of the Lax connection of the AFSM in the $\nu$-frame follows from the previous calculation.
-In practice, the power of the auxiliary fields in the $\nu$-frame is that the interaction function $E$ does not enter in the explicit definition of the Lax.
-We are then free to express this ``auxiliary'' Lax connection, by specifying an interaction function $E$ and setting $v_\pm$ on-shell, to a more standard Lax connection built out of the physical fields.
+In practice, the power of the auxiliary fields in the $\nu$-frame is that the interaction function $E$ does not enter the explicit definition of the Lax.
+One can then express this ``auxiliary'' Lax connection, by specifying an interaction function $E$ and setting $v_\pm$ on-shell, in terms of a more standard Lax connection built out of the physical fields.